Move Forward Guide

-As Jim heals, his doctor clears him for activity out of bed.
+As Jim heals, his doctor clears him for mild activity.
 His physical therapist helps him get out of bed to sit in a chair.
-She teaches him to stand on 1 leg with a walker next to his bed.
-As he gets stronger, Jim works every day to advance to 1-leg walking with a walker, with close assistance from the physical therapist.
+She teaches him to stand on one leg with a walker next to his bed.
+As he gets stronger, Jim works every day to advance to walking with a walker, with close assistance from the physical therapist.

 When Jim is medically stable, he transfers to a rehabilitation facility.
 There, he works closely with the rehabilitation physical therapist to learn how to care for the skin on his residual limb, how to position and stretch his leg to prevent contractures, and how to wrap the stump and use shrinker socks to reduce swelling and shape his residual limb.
 Soon, he is able to get around by propelling his wheelchair.
 He also works hard doing strengthening and stretching exercises as directed by his physical therapist.
 He gains strength and balance, allowing him to walk farther without becoming tired.

-Jim progresses over several weeks and is now able to function with minimal assistance.
+Jim’s progress improves over several weeks until he is able to function with minimal assistance.
 He is discharged home.
 His family has been trained to help him function safely at home.
 Jim continues physical therapy as an outpatient to continue to improve his strength and walking ability; he advances to walking with 2 canes.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat below knee amputation conditions.
+All physical therapists are prepared through education and experience to treat above-knee amputation conditions.
 However, you may want to consider:

-- A physical therapist who is experienced in treating people with rehabilitation and amputation conditions.
+- A physical therapist who is experienced in treating people with amputation conditions.
 Some physical therapists have a practice with a focus on rehabilitation and prosthetic training for extremity amputation.

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in rehabilitation physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who completed a residency or fellowship in rehabilitation physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.